 “I was able to explore what topics I enjoyed through various undergraduate electives, then focused on the field I liked the most with my master’s courses, which ended up being in communication theory and applied electromagnetics,” she says.

 Graves has embraced a range of experiential learning opportunities, including internships and study away.

 She participated in the Ecole Nationale Supérieure de l’Electronique (ENSEA) French American Exchange (FAME) program.

 “This was a great opportunity to travel while still studying.
 I was able to take a full semester workload and still visit many different countries in Europe,” she says.

-Kaitlyn was also able to broaden her practical engineering experience through interning with the Naval Surface Warfare Center.
+Graves was also able to broaden her practical engineering experience through interning with the Naval Surface Warfare Center.
 Over the course of two summers and one semester, she learned to apply the principles of electromagnetics to real-world problems.

-In summer 2021, Kaitlyn got her first introduction to graduate research by taking the Computer Vision and Artificial Intelligence course taught by Walter and Harriet Filmer Endowed Chair in Electrical and Computer Engineering Jafar Saniie.
+In summer 2021, Graves got her first introduction to graduate research by taking the Computer Vision and Artificial Intelligence course taught by Walter and Harriet Filmer Endowed Chair in Electrical and Computer Engineering Jafar Saniie.